mbbsemu/mbbsemu-docker/README.md

 ### MBBSEmu configuration and database

 MBBSEmu's database directory should be volume mapped to the `data` directory.

+Modules should be volume mapped to the `modules` directory.

 The MBBSEmu comes with a sample configuration file but it is ignored.